 When you choose to lead, you are choosing both the doing and being of leadership.
 The doing you learn on the job: You learn the role itself and the expectations for it.
 The being requires self-study and reflection, some courage and vulnerability, and often the partnership of a leadership coach.
 Extraordinary leaders consider leadership to be all of it — doing the job and being fully themselves — and they choose to lead in each moment from that place.

 Insight Experience offers executive coaching services to complement our leadership content and the commitments leaders make in our programs.
-Head here to inquire further.
+Head to our contact page to inquire further.

 Leah Carey is an organizational and leadership development consultant, facilitator, and executive coach.
 She has more than 30 years of experience working with all levels of management in a breadth of firms and industries.
 In working at Insight Experience, Leah focuses on creating programs that accelerate leadership development and improve leadership effectiveness at both the individual and organizational level.